 Decent headphones we’ve had: these and these.
 They all seem pretty similar to me but worth checking – some have volume limiters which work with a battery and therefore won’t work if you don’t have a battery – not a good discovery mid-flight after promising an episode of octonauts and a new pair of headphones.

 3. Destination planning

-If at all possible, I would always aim to stay a night close to the airport after a long haul flight.
+If at all possible, I would always stay the first night close to the airport after a long haul flight.
 Trying to pick up a car rental / undertake a long transfer with children after they’ve been cooped up for hours is a hard sell.
 Give yourselves a break (you deserve it).

-And finally… I may have sounded doom and gloom about some aspects of the journeying, but I am a huge advocate of travel with little ones.
+And finally… I may have sounded doom and gloom about some aspects of the journeying, but I am a huge advocate of travel with children, even really young children.
 Whether or not they remember the details of the destination forever, they visibly grow and develop every time they are on these family adventures.
 Siblings have something to bond over.
 Their personal narratives start to develop the sense the world is out there and easily accessible to them – invaluable.
-And you will enjoy it too, even if the flights are… not what they used to be pre children!
+And you will enjoy it too, even if the flights are… not what they used to be pre-children!
 You’ll forget the inflight horrors pretty quickly.
-Pass the gas and air..
+Pass the gas and air.

 Edited July 2018 with some new images and also to link to a new post with more suggestions here!